4waisenkinder/4waisenkinder.github.io/source/_posts/2013-12-22-how-to-measure-frontend-performance-with-phantomas-and-grunt.markdown

 {% img left /images/blog/stefanjudis/grunt-phantomas.png 1892 676 'Example stats of grunt-phantomas' 'Example stats of grunt-phantomas' %}

 All you have to do is to integrate the plugin in your Grunt process and then you are ready to go.
 You just have to define a folder, where the generated `index.html` and needed files will take place, as well as the wished url to get metrics for.
+And then run it with `grunt phantomas`.
 Any more needed information can be found in the [official documentation](https://npmjs.org/package/grunt-phantomas).

 Additional possible options are by now the following: